peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper parameter for more information.
 This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.

-Java offers no easy way to express a generic type, at least none as easy as C#'s  `typeof
+Java offers no easy way to express a generic type, at least none as easy as C#'s  `typeof`  operator.
-            `  operator.
 The following example, written in Java, is a way to specify that the return value will be an ArrayList of String objects.

     Type arrayListString = new ParameterizedType(){ public Type[] getActualTypeArguments(){ /* Contains one type parameter, String */ return new Type[]{ String.class }; } public Type getRawType(){ /* Raw type is ArrayList */ return ArrayList.class; } public Type getOwnerType(){ return null; } }; ArrayList<String> array =
             (ArrayList<String>) cborArray.ToObject(arrayListString);

  By comparison, the C# version is much shorter.

     var array = (List<String>)cborArray.ToObject(
             typeof(List<String>));

+ .

  <b>Parameters:</b>

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
-To express a generic type in Java, see the example. <b>Note: </b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
-Whenever possible, this parameter should be either a type specially handled by this method (such as  `int
+To express a generic type in Java, see the example. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
+Whenever possible, this parameter should be either a type specially handled by this method (such as  `int`  or  `String`  ) or a plain-old-data type (POCO or POJO type) within the control of the application.
-            `  or  `String
-            `  ) or a plain-old-data type (POCO or POJO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

 <b>Return Value:</b>